 Visitors to NJExpungements.com can access its home page, and browse most areas of the site without disclosing any personally identifiable information.
-Personally identifiable information is collected only from those individuals who complete the questionnaire that begins on the questionnaire page, or who provide additional information through e-mail, telephone, or snail mail.
+Personally identifiable information is collected only from those individuals who complete the questionnaire that begins on the questionnaire page, or who provide additional information through email, telephone, or snail mail.
 Completing the questionnaire, in and of itself, actually discloses no information to Expungement Lawyers in New Jersey™.
-Information is disclosed if and only if the visitor then elects to e-mail the completed form to Expungement Lawyers in New Jersey™.
+Information is disclosed if and only if the visitor then elects to email the completed form to Expungement Lawyers in New Jersey™.
 The questionnaire page has buttons that enable the visitor to email the form, or to cancel the whole process.
-Visitors should also understand that emailed information can be intercepted enroute.
-The likelihood of such interception is remote.
-Expungement Lawyers in New Jersey™ are not aware of any instances where it has happened.
-Nonetheless, a small risk exists.
-Telephone and snail mail communications are probably safer.

 This site contains no provision at this time for visitors to register.